 Patients tend not to differentiate the various new drugs from one another since they're all so much better than the existing ones, and share the characteristics of being mostly tested on genotype 1, far greater efficacy, a far shorter treatment time, no interferon or needles, very few side-effects, and an extremely high price-tag.
-They really like the fact AbbVie's 3D will give some competition to Gilead's Harvoni, anticipating that the price of a cure will go down.
-The downside is that the AbbVie drugs often involve ribavirin, and that they consist of four pills a day rather than one.
-The number of pills per day is of little consequence; the ribavirin is more problematic though the shorter treatment time means that the side-effects will not be as serious over time.
-Patient advocates are very excited at the prospect of actually being able to eradicate the disease entirely from the world, though the price will have to be greatly reduced.
-Patient voices:
+They really like the fact BMS' daclatasvir, in combination with one or more other drugs, will give some competition to Gilead's Harvoni and AbbVie's Holkira Pak, anticipating that the price of a cure will go down and Pharmacare will be more likely to cover their treatment and to get rid of the criterion of proving significant liver damage.
+They also are pleased that it is being reviewed on a stand-alone basis and that the manufacturer seems unusually open to daclatasvir research and its use with products from other companies.
+They are excited about daclatasvir's diverse uses and that it has successfully been through trials paired with asunaprevir, with asunaprevir+beclabuvir (with/without ribavirin), with sofosbuvir (with and without ribavirin), and with asunaprevir+pegylated interferon+ribavirin.
+They are also very pleased to see that some of the most successful trials involve its use with cirrhotics (Unity2, Ally3, and Hallmark trials), with HIV co-infection (Ally3 trial), post-transplant (Ally 3 trial), with genotype 2 (Mark Sulkowski's BMX Study Group trial), with genotype 3 (Ally3 trial), genotype 4 (Unity 2 trial) and with genotype 1 people who have previously failed treatment with pegylated interferon+ribavirin+[EITHER boceprevir OR telaprevir] (Mark Sulkowski's BMS Study Group trial).
+The lack of food requirements is a plus, and the number of pills per day is of little consequence to patients; the addition of ribavirin and/or interferon is more problematic though the shorter treatment time means that the side-effects will not be as serious over time.
+The addition of daclatasvir to Canada's hepatitis C "medicine chest" will be very exciting.
+Patient advocates are keenly aware of the prospect of actually being able to eradicate the disease entirely from the world, though the price will have to be greatly reduced if we are to truly eliminate it from every person in every country.
+Patient voice: